-In future, after the new certificate deployed on the server side, you can change your CA pem file to DigiCertGlobalRootG2.crt.pem.
+In the future, after the new certificate is deployed on the server side, you can change your CA pem file to DigiCertGlobalRootG2.crt.pem.

-Please do not drop or alter Baltimore certificate until the cert change is made.
-We will send a communication once the change is done, after which it is safe for them to drop the Baltimore certificate.
+Please don't drop or alter Baltimore certificate until the cert change is made.
+We'll send a communication after the change is done, and then it will be safe to drop the Baltimore certificate.

 Why was BaltimoreCyberTrustRoot certificate not replaced to DigiCertGlobalRootG2 during this change on February 15, 2021?

-We evaluated the customer readiness for this change and realized many customers were looking for additional lead time to manage this change.
-In the interest of providing more lead time to customers for readiness, we have decided to defer the certificate change to DigiCertGlobalRootG2 for at least a year providing sufficient lead time to the customers and end users.
+We evaluated the customer readiness for this change and realized that many customers were looking for extra lead time to manage this change.
+To provide more lead time to customers for readiness, we decided to defer the certificate change to DigiCertGlobalRootG2 for at least a year, providing sufficient lead time to the customers and end users.

-Our recommendations to users is, use the aforementioned steps to create a combined certificate and connect to your server but do not remove BaltimoreCyberTrustRoot certificate until we send a communication to remove it.
+Our recommendation to users is to use the aforementioned steps to create a combined certificate and connect to your server but do not remove BaltimoreCyberTrustRoot certificate until we send a communication to remove it.